 The multicohort study evaluated the drug combination to treat several rare cancers, including appendiceal and pancreatic cancer and pleural mesothelioma.
 Researchers have not yet released results from the other cancers.

 According to the report, the responses among many of the 20 patients in the study indicated prolongation of survival.
 The combination also proved to be safe among participants.
-Similar treatment options approved for patients with peritoneal mesothelioma saw response rates of less than 10 percent.
+Similar treatment options approved for patients with peritoneal mesothelioma showed less than 10 percent response rates.

 Malignant peritoneal mesothelioma often occurs in women who may have come into contact with second-hand asbestos exposure.
-While a peritoneal mesothelioma diagnosis often occurs at an earlier stage, limited treatment options are available.
+While a peritoneal mesothelioma diagnosis often occurs at an earlier stage, limited treatment choices are available.

 Doctors typically recommend first-line platinum-pemetrexed chemotherapy for peritoneal mesothelioma.
 Authors of the study note that there is no recommended or FDA-approved second-line therapy for advanced mesothelioma after the failure of the recommended first-line treatment.